portlandcodeschool/ios/schedule.md

     * Sending an email with an attachment

 ## Class 16.
-Creating your own Delegate methods
+Creating your own delegate methods
 **15 Jan 2014**

   * Plans